peergum/slack-presence/README.md

+## Warning

-##Warning: this repository is **not** up-to-date and the symfony package used as security vulnerabilities, requiring an upgrade.
+This repository is **not** up-to-date and the symfony package used as security vulnerabilities, requiring an upgrade.
 I haven't had the time to handle that currently, and the lack of interest so far doesn't motivate me to do so, so *use and adapt at your own risk*.
 Feel free to contact/create an issue if interested anyway. - PG.

 slack-presence
 ==============